robinheghan/elm-git-install/README.md

 For both applications and packages, you can specify a git SHA or tag instead of a semver formated tag.

 `elm-git-install` will fail if run in a package context.
 This is because Elm only supports setting `source-directories` for applications.
 As noted above though, we do support `elm-git.json` files in packages, so you are able to define transitive dependencies.
 You'll likely need to create an application for building and testing the package though.

+Once you're satisfied with your `elm-git.json` file, you can simply run `elm-git-install` to retrieve your dependencies.

 For a practical example, check the `example` folder.